ku5za/HatCHRy/README.md

 An undirected graph can be described as an adjacency matrix or adjacency list.

 From those two in this context, an adjacency list would suit better.
-The adjacency matrix occupies space for every potential connection between two vertices and with the map.
-It would end up with many empty elements for territories that are not connected to each other.
+The adjacency matrix occupies space for every potential connection between two vertices, so with the map it would end up with many empty elements for territories that are not connected.